elastic/kibana/packages/kbn-telemetry-tools/README.md

 node scripts/telemetry_extract.js
 ```

 This command has no additional flags or arguments.
-The `.telemetryrc.json` files specify the path to the directory(-es) where searching should start, output json files, and files to exclude.
+The `.telemetryrc.json` files specify the path to the directory where searching should start, output json files, and files to exclude.

 ### Output